Digital-Repository-of-Ireland/dri-documentation/depositor-guide/03-edit.rst

 ------------

-The available options for editing a collection can be found in the editor tool menu 'Edit Collection' dropdown.
+The available options for editing a collection can be found in the editor tool menu 'Edit Collection' dropdown (:numref:`fig-edit-collection`).
 The content of this dropdown will vary depending on the role that has been granted to your user account.

+.. _fig-edit-collection:
 .. figure:: images/edit_collection.png
    :alt: Edit collection menu option